ilolss/TaskMeneger/README.md

 ## Task Manager

 It is a simple task manager with todo list.
-Users can add/delete task, mark task as comlited and set deadline for a task.
+Users can add/delete task, mark task as completed and set deadline for a task.

 ## Getting Started with Create React App